Join us! - MTBC Events and Field Trips

 FOUNDER AND EXECUTIVE DIRECTOR

 Merlin started his bat career as a teenager and has been a key force in changing the way the world perceives bats.
-He has done field research on every continent where bats live and photographed hundreds of species.
-He founded and led Bat Conservation International for 30 years, left in 2009, and founded MTBC in 2014.
+He has studied and photographed hundreds of species of bats on every continent where they live.
+He founded and led Bat Conservation International for nearly 30 years, left in 2009, and founded Merlin Tuttle’s Bat Conservation in 2014, with his wife, Paula Tuttle.

 Merlin is comfortable crawling deep into caves, lugging equipment through tropical jungles, or standing on a stage introducing the world to the Secret Lives of Bats.